wp-plugins/tdo-mini-forms/Readme.txt

 Registered users have access to a "Your Submissions" page which lists their current submissions awaiting approval and links to their approved submissions.

-**Version 0.8 introduces the ability to allow users submit files, set categories and add tags to their submissions.**
+**Version 0.9 introduces the ability to add custom fields and use multiple instances of some widgets**

 * [Demo Site]( http://thedeadone.net/tdomf/ )

 = Features =

-* Create your form using a Widget interface
+* Highly customisable: Create your form using a Widget interface.
-* Simple Captcha Widget
+* Simple Captcha Widget.
-* Posting Policy Widget
+* Posting Policy Widget.
+* Add Custom Fields to your widget.
+* QuickTags support for Forms.
 * Upload Files and can be attached to posts.
-Uses Wordpress' core to create thumbnails if applicable
+Uses Wordpress' core to create thumbnails if applicable.
-* Submitters can be notified if post approved or rejected
+* Submitters can be notified if post approved or rejected.
-* Allow users to select category and tags
+* Allow users to select category and tags.
-* Ban users and IPs
+* Ban users and IPs.
-* Control what roles can access the form
+* Control what roles can access the form.
-* Can automatically create a page with form for you
+* Can automatically create a page with form for you.
-* Can automatically modified author template tag with info about submitter
+* Can automatically modified author template tag with info about submitter.
-* Can, optionally, automatically allow submissions to be published
+* Can, optionally, automatically allow submissions to be published.
 * And many more...

 == Installation ==